NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 cat.purr() # purrs
 ```

-Semantically, we are saying "all animals must have a name and can speak.
+Semantically, we are saying, "all animals must have a name and can speak.
 Only cats can purr."

 ### Overriding methods